 3.5.5.
-The Formation of Ca-CI Enriched Groundwaters by Cation Exchange Reactions in ICS suggests that cation exchange reactions will strongly influence the chemistry of groundwaters in the Dry Valleys.
+The Formation of Ca-Cl Enriched Groundwaters by Cation Exchange Reactions The Ca-Cl enrichment measured in the Taylor Valley borehole and modeled Ca-Cl enrichment in ICS suggests that cation exchange reactions will strongly influence the chemistry of groundwaters in the Dry Valleys.
 Ca-Cl enriched brines produced by exchange reactions will be highly mobile in soils due to their low eutectic temperature, high solubility, and high deliquescence, and will migrate downslope towards valley bottoms (Keys, 1980; Wilson, 1979).
-Melting of ICS enriched in Ca-CI and lateral groundwater movement along the relatively impermeable ICS surface could explain the Ca-CI enrichment found in shallow groundwater flows in Taylor and Wright Valleys (Cartwright and Harris, 1981; Levy et al., 2011; Webster et al., 2003; Wilson, 1979).
-Downslope migration and accumulation of these subsurface flows could explain the Ca-CI enrichment found in ponds (Cartwright and Harris, 1981; Healy et al., 2006; Lyons et al., 2011) and moist depressions (Campbell and Claridge, 1982).
-Ca-CI brines advecting downwards into the ICS could also accumulate within deep groundwaters, which could explain the Ca-CI enrichment found in upwelling deep groundwaters feeding Don Juan Pond.
+Melting of ICS enriched in Ca-Cl and lateral groundwater movement along the relatively impermeable ICS surface could explain the Ca-Cl enrichment found in shallow groundwater flows in Taylor and Wright Valleys (Cartwright and Harris, 1981; Levy et al., 2011; Webster et al., 2003; Wilson, 1979).
+Downslope migration and accumulation of these subsurface flows could explain the Ca-Cl enrichment found in ponds (Cartwright and Harris, 1981; Healy et al., 2006; Lyons et al., 2011) and moist depressions (Campbell and Claridge, 1982).
+Ca-Cl brines advecting downwards into the ICS could also accumulate within deep groundwaters, which could explain the Ca-Cl enrichment found in upwelling deep groundwaters feeding Don Juan Pond.